-At Marin and Barrett, Inc., our team of Rhode Island Criminal Defense Lawyers have represented dozens of individuals facing obstruction charges in Rhode Island.
+At the Marin, Barrett, and Murphy Law Firm, our team of Rhode Island Criminal Defense Lawyers have represented dozens of individuals facing obstruction charges in Rhode Island.
 Our effective and proven criminal defense strategies have helped many of our clients stay out of jail, avoid criminal convictions, and oftentimes leave the criminal justice system with no criminal record at all.

 Rhode Island Obstruction Lawyers